Do you have a kettle that needs some cleaning (like an electric kettle with lime scale build-up)?

 If you live in an area with hard water, you may need to descale it every 2-3 weeks; 2 times in year would be enough for regions with soft water or if using bottled water.

-That’s it!
-How easy is that?
 Whether your kettle is traditional or electric, this method will work perfectly and without special cleaning products required.
-Be sure to give this a try the next time you need to clean your kettle!
+So give this trick a try the next time you need to clean your kettle!